Skylar Analytics: Data Visualization and Data Exploration

 Image of an Skylar Analytics Filesystem Statistic page with a device filter.

-When viewing a dashboard, you can click the horizontal ellipsis button () at the top right of the Dashboard page to open a menu with the following dashboard options:
+When viewing a dashboard, you can click the ellipsis button () at the top right of the Dashboard page to open a menu with the following dashboard options:

 • Refresh dashboard.
 Updates all of the charts in the dashboard to account for any changes you might have made.